-Sara Wiley is in her first year at South Belton as the Director of Bands, and has taught for 20 years in Virginia, Maryland, Indiana, Mississippi and Texas.
+Sara Wiley is in her second year at South Belton as the Director of Bands, and has taught for over 20 years in Virginia, Maryland, Indiana, Mississippi and Texas.
 Mrs. Wiley conducts the Wind Ensemble and teaches beginning flute and all brass classes (trumpet, horn, trombone, euphonium, & tuba).
 Her primary instrument is flute.
 Mrs. Wiley earned her Bachelor’s Degree in 2001 from Indiana University in Bloomington and completed post-graduate work at Peabody Conservatory in Baltimore, MD in 2005.

 Janice G. Motl is in her tenth year at South Belton as Assistant Band Director.
 She is entering her 25th year in music education, and teaches beginning woodwind classes (oboe, bassoon, clarinet, & saxophone).
 Mrs. Motl is also the conductor of the Symphonic Band and Jazz Ensemble.
 She has previously taught at Lake Belton Middle School, Taylor Middle School, and Smithville Junior High.
 She was born, raised in Temple, and graduated from Temple High School in 1990.
 She earned her Bachelor of Music degree in Instrumental Music Education from Southwest Texas State University in 1995, and her Master of Music degree in Instrumental Music Education from Texas State University in 2016.